 - for the long run.

 How unfortunate it is then that so often the demands of perfection and quality associated with professionalism actually create existential (and physical) suffering in the “doer” (see Musicians Injuries and Psychology).
 The saying “music calms the soul” may be true for the listeners but is not at all valid for most professional musicians in their working lives!
 As with professionals in most highly competitive fields, the human price of high achievement is often very high, especially for those who have to work hard to keep up.
-The commonly found narcissistic cocktail of self-centredness and lack of empathy is not only a defense mechanism to cope with the high demands of professional musicianship (most notably Stagefright) but can almost be considered a common “work-induced illnesses” for many professional (and aspiring) musicians in that single-minded, never-ending drive to play well in even the most unfavourable circumstances.
+The commonly found narcissistic cocktail of self-centeredness and lack of empathy is not only a defence mechanism to cope with the high demands of professional musicianship (most notably Stagefright) but can almost be considered a common “work-induced illness” for many professional (and aspiring) musicians in that single-minded, never-ending drive to play well (and better than the competition) in even the most unfavourable circumstances.